mjwhitt/fractal_noise/README.md

 # fractal_noise

-simple ruby script for generating images of 2D fractal noise using perlin noise or value noise
+simple ruby script for generating images of 2D fractal noise using Perlin noise or value noise

 **Installation**